nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. Initial launch

     1. Download the jar file and copy into an empty folder

     1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

 1. Saving window preferences

     1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

     1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

 1. _{ more test cases …​ }_

-### Deleting a client
+### Deleting a person

-1. Deleting a client while all clients are being shown
+1. Deleting a person while all persons are being shown

-   1. Prerequisites: List all clients using the `list` command.
-Multiple clients in the list.
+    1. Prerequisites: List all persons using the `list` command.
+Multiple persons in the list.

     1. Test case: `delete 1`<br>
        Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.
 Timestamp in the status bar is updated.

     1. Test case: `delete 0`<br>
-      Expected: No client is deleted.
+       Expected: No person is deleted.
 Error details shown in the status message.
 Status bar remains the same.

     1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous.

 1. _{ more test cases …​ }_